Chinese room: Complete argument

-Refutations of Searle's argument take many different forms (see below).
+Refutations of Searle's argument take a number of different forms (see below).
 Computationalists and functionalists reject A3, arguing that "syntax" (as Searle describes it) can have "semantics" if the syntax has the right functional structure.
-Eliminative materialists reject A2, arguing that minds don't actually have "semantics" -- that thoughts and other mental phenomena are inherently meaningless but nevertheless function as if they had meaning.
+Eliminative materialists reject A2, arguing that minds don't actually have "semantics"—that thoughts and other mental phenomena are inherently meaningless but nevertheless function as if they had meaning.

 Replies

 Replies to Searle's argument may be classified according to what they claim to show: